mshagirov/machine-monitor/README.md

 ## Configuring Storage, Network, and Connection Metrics

-Edit `mm/config.yaml` by following the comments to configure what storage, network and connection metrics check and print.
+Use the above example script and edit `mm/config.yaml` by following the comments to configure storage, network and connection metrics reporting.

 ## Notes